mperf/LC-2-simulator/readme.md

 ## Missing parts

 TRAP instructions are not yet implemented.
-LOAD & STORE functions work perfectly, You just can't see them in the memory.
+LOAD & STORE functions work perfectly, You just can't see them in the memory during execution.